panzi/minmath/README.md

 There are other more complicated ways to write much more efficient parsers, but as a first step this good enough.

+But there is also one alternative parser included in the source that is a tiny bit faster.